 - Reading of Res.
 945 Shoreline Master Program Update

 - October 8, 2019

-- 2nd Reading of Ord.
+- 2nd Reading and Adoption of Ord.
 997 Critical Areas Update

 - 1st Reading of Ord.
 998 Shoreline Master Program Update